What is a coffee extract?

 It might be daunting when you first start learning about what goes into your morning coffee.
 But once you get the hang of it, you’ll be able to create your excellent coffee and love it much more than you previously did.

 Beyond the household automatic coffee maker, here are six popular manual coffee brewing methods to consider using for coffee enthusiasts who want to brew a better cup of java at home with our organic coffee beans.
-Your preferred method will be determined by your personal preferences, time constraints, and technique!
+Your personal preferences, time constraints, and technique will determine your preferred method!